- Language: en

 Web frameworks have to deal with URLs (which are a type of IRI).
 One requirement of URLs is that they are encoded using only ASCII characters.
 However, in an international environment, you might need to construct a URL from an IRI – very loosely speaking, a URI that can contain Unicode characters.
 Quoting and converting an IRI to URI can be a little tricky, so Django provides some assistance.

-- The function django.utils.encoding.iri_to_uri() implements the conversion from IRI to URI as required by the specification (RFC 3987).
+django.utils.encoding.iri_to_uri()implements the conversion from IRI to URI as required by the specification (RFC 3987#section-3.1).

 An example might clarify things here: